 Scottish Supply Chain

-We are working closely with our tier one preferred suppliers to encourage them to use Scottish suppliers for tier two work packages.
-Very few developers take this approach and work as closely with their contractors as we do in a bid to use local firms in the supply chain.
+EDF power solutions UK and Ireland and ESB used a number of Scottish suppliers for the construction of NnG.
+Alongside NnG’s tier one contractors, the Scottish supply chain played a big part in supporting delivery of the project.
+Very few developers take this approach and work as closely with their contractors as we have in a bid to use local firms in the supply chain where possible.

 Port of Dundee